 Through the incorporation of a local company in Brazil, one can legally engage in domestic production, or simply import these products and then resell them.
 If you ensure your Brazilian company has high-quality products and a competitive price, even with your industry and production settled abroad, then is clear that there are ample investment opportunities in the Brazilian polyester market.

-If you want to know more about how to navigate the potentially complicated Brazilian textile industry, or if you simply want to understand the Brazilian business environment, reach out to Brazil Country Manager, Bruno, here.
+If you want to know more about how to navigate the potentially complicated Brazilian textile industry, or if you simply want to understand the Brazilian business environment, contact us today.